🔢

 Overview

-The Center for Chemical Currencies of a Microbial Planet (C-CoMP) shares data, metadata, data products, protocols, code, and software according to FAIR Data Principles (Wilkinson et al. 2016) to implement our open science objectives.
+The (C-CoMP) shares data, metadata, data products, protocols, code, and software according to FAIR Data Principles (Wilkinson et al. 2016) to implement our open science objectives.

 Data diversity is one of the strengths and challenges of C-CoMP’s open science approach.
 C-CoMP generates observational, experimental, simulated, and derived data in both standard and non-standard formats using a variety of different methodologies and sample sources.